FaintWhisper/Gecko/README.md

 The matching efficency is about 75~80%, higher than most of the tools currently available out there (although it was designed in the begining to work especially well with EDM songs).

-Currently, **only FLAC Format is supported**, please, feel free to submit a pull request to add compatibiliy with other formats.
+**Important**: Currently, **only FLAC Format is supported**, please, feel free to submit a pull request to add compatibiliy with other formats.

 ## Prerequisites
 You must have Python 3.5+ installed in your computer to make use of this tool.